nat-ventura/test-practice/README.md

 Let's say you make an API call to a server that gets a user's email address.
 You can set up a fake server so that when it's given a particular name, it returns a predefined email address.

 - Spies: Allow us to check that functions are called.
+- Stubs: Like spies, but can be forced to behave in a particular ways.